In January 2016, Metra filed an alternative schedule for implementing PTC by 2020.

 - Trained all necessary personnel

-- Initiated revenue service PTC demonstration on one line.
+- Initiated revenue service PTC demonstration on one line (Rock Island Line)

 PTC and Funding

 Nationally, the cost to carry out the PTC mandate is estimated to exceed $10 billion, including $3.48 billion for commuter railroads.
-PTC implementation is expected to cost Metra between $350 million and $400 million.
+PTC implementation is expected to cost Metra more than $400 million.

-To date, Metra has spent $210.1 million in capital funding on PTC .
-Metra is counting on additional state and federal funds to provide the remaining funding needed to complete PTC.
-In 2017, Metra received a $21 million grant to assist with its PTC efforts, but it must cover the remaining costs with its already inadequate capital funding sources.
+To date, Metra has spent $255 million in capital funding on PTC .
+Metra has received two federal grants totaling $43 million to assist with its PTC efforts, but it must cover the remaining costs with its already inadequate capital funding sources.

 Metra is responsible for installing PTC on all trains and along the five lines it controls – Metra Electric, Milwaukee North, Milwaukee West, Rock Island and SouthWest Service.